cloudbees/ProjectConfigs/README.md

 1. If project name not provided, crendials and configuration will be created as usual
 1. Run "Use Credentials" with a project name to show that it is working

-Note: config/credential names have to be unique across all plugins because credentials are root level objects
+Note: config/credential names in a project have to be unique across all plugins because credentials are root level objects

-TODO
-[x] Test configProject for content, defaults to plugin [] Remote configuration not appearing in the configuration list [] Remote configuration not getting attached to the step [x] Remove plugin name from credential name